join unused vertices to reduce poly-count

 Basically an inverted version of your terrain when watched from underneath.
 This simplifies mapping a lot when you want to create bunkers/tunnels underneath.

-#2 Updated by Mateos about 5 years ago
+#2 Updated by Mateos over 5 years ago

 1) I see, but it will block the mapper from any further editing, like if you want to add manually noise later.